Mauitron/StygianSift/README.md

 traverse your file system, and look cool doing it!

 - Entries fade based on distance from your selection
-- Customizable dimming intensity and distance
+- Customizable dimming intensity and distance (in code only at the moment)
 - Color and brightness preservation for important items
 - Visual breadcrumbs through directory structures
 - Instant feedback on current location